abhiramp1/okmesopy/paper/paper.md

   \label{fig:missingno}
 \end{figure}

 \autoref{fig:missingno} shows that there is a period of missing wind speed data with -999 error codes.
-The -999 code is used for data that fails quality control checks [@McPherson:2007]. `OKMesoPy` can impute this data using linear interpolation or copy it from the nearest neighboring station. \autoref{fig:windspeed} shows a comparison of both methods.
+The -999 code is used for data that fails quality control checks [@McPherson:2007]. `OKMesoPy` can impute this data using linear interpolation or copy it from the nearest neighboring station. \autoref{fig: windspeed} shows a comparison of both methods.

 \begin{figure}[h!]\centering
   {\includegraphics[width=\textwidth]{imputeddata.png}}